Primary stage of socialism: Formulating the theory of a primary stage of socialism

-Su's theory of undeveloped socialism led to the formulation of the primary stage of socialism theory under CPC General Secretary Zhao Ziyang's stewardship.
-The term had been used by the CPC during the Anti-Spiritual Pollution Campaign of 1983 but had never been explained.
+Su's theory of undeveloped socialism led to the formulation of the primary stage of socialism theory under CCP General Secretary Zhao Ziyang's stewardship.
+The term had been used by the CCP during the Anti-Spiritual Pollution Campaign of 1983 but had never been explained.
 After consulting with Deng Xiaoping, the theory of a primary stage of socialism was used as the theoretical basis of the Political Report to the 13th National Congress held in 1987.
 The theory focused mainly on developing the productive forces and took a highly economic deterministic view on developing socialism.
 Despite certain pitfalls, the theory is still used to explain the use of capitalist techniques in China.
 The main aim of the theory was to reconceptualize socialism to make Marxism fit for contemporary use.
-Su and Zhang Xiangyang said the primary stage of socialism in China began in the 1950s when the CPC put an end to the policies of New Democracy and would last an estimated 100 years.
+Su and Zhang Xiangyang said the primary stage of socialism in China began in the 1950s when the CCP put an end to the policies of New Democracy and would last an estimated 100 years.
 The previous emphasis on economic equality in favour of economic growth was abandoned.
 Deng stated:

 Of the many lessons we have to sum up, a very important one is this: we should make clear what is socialism and how to build socialism ...
 The primary task of socialism is to develop production forces and to elevate the standard of the material and cultural life of the people.
 Our twenty years of experience from 1958 to 1976 have told us: poverty is not socialism, socialism is to eliminate poverty.
 It is not socialism to not develop production forces and raise the people's living standards.